 The LED in the above photo requires 1.85 volts but as the photo below shows, the battery voltage is only 1.27 volts.
 When run through the joule thief circuit, the voltage is as high as 24 volts, as shown in the oscilloscope output n the photo on the right.
 Notice that the LED is not always getting power, but it's often enough to keep it lit.

 It's simple to get it to run an LED for a long period of time, even starting with a battery with less that 1 volt.

-People have gotten it to run a compact fluorescent lightbulb (CFL) by using a larger toroid than in the above photos and more turns of wire.
-Also, the electronics has to be removed from the CFL so that the joule thief circuit is powering the fluorescent tubes directly. i.e. the CFL must be gutted.
-I haven't seen the results for how long it runs for though.
+People, including myself, have gotten it to run a compact fluorescent lightbulb (CFL) by adding an extra coil of wire to the toroid core.
+Also, the electronics has to be removed from the CFL so that the joule thief circuit is powering the fluorescent tubes directly. i.e. it must be a gutted CFL.

 How to make a joule thief